iiasa/Condor_run_R/configuring.md

 Synonyms: NAME, EXPERIMENT, PROJECT

 Label/name of your project/experiment that is conducted by performing the run.
 This label will be used to name the [log directory of the run](#condor_dir).
 This directory is created when it does not exist.
-The LABEL should therefore be short and contain only characters that are valid directory names.
+The LABEL should therefore be short and contain only characters that are allowed as part of directory names.
 You can use `{}` expansions as part of the label.

 ### PREFIX